-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 A window puppet show to entertain passersby

 After being laid off from his job making toys for animals at Brookfield Zoo in Chicago in early April, Matthew Owens was looking for a way to pass the time at home in the pandemic.
-So he decided to revive his longtime love of puppet-making.
+So he decided to revive his longtime love of making puppets.
 A few weeks later, he started a project called the Lockdown Puppet Theater.
-Every Saturday afternoon since then, he has put on free 30-minute puppet shows for passersby from his second story living room window.
+Every Saturday afternoon since then, he has put on free 30-minute puppet shows for passersby from his second-story living room window.

 The circus-themed show features characters such as the Tattooed Man, clowns and a high diver whom Owens drops from his window into a glass of water that his wife places on the sidewalk before the show.